nwtime/khronos/README.md

 ### Manual Setup
 Use carefully.
-For this option to run smoothly, the following resources needed to built prematurally:
+For this option to run smoothly, the following resources needed to built prematurally.
+You can build them manually, or use the terraform files (build dns_server and clients_and_attacker, stop and install what needs to be installed, then build dhcp_settings)
 #####VPC #1
 - **DNS Server** :
     - Port 53 opened for incoming traffic